Kings Cross to Liverpool Street via 13 stations walk

 - Exiting the plaza in its far left-hand corner, you come into a smaller plaza immediately under the Bishopsgate Tower.
 Curve round to the left beyond the Tower, passing St Helen's Bishopsgate church, and you come out onto Bishopsgate (the road).
 Turn right on this.

 - You are now on the site of the Bishopsgate bomb, one of the biggest ever IRA attacks on London.
 An entire dumper truck of explosives, hidden under a layer of tarmac, was parked outside 99 Bishopsgate, the tower on the street corner on the other side of the road.
-It was detonated at 10.27am on 24 April 1993.
-The author has cause to be that specific because he was a mile away at the time (The air punched me, is the best way I can describe it.)
+When it was detonated at 10.27am on 24 April 1993, the author was just a mile away.
+(The air punched me, is the best way I can describe it.)
 It was a Saturday, so the streets were fairly empty, and only one person (a newspaper photographer who had ignored police warnings) was killed, but 44 were still injured.
 Buildings 500 metres away, including Liverpool Street station, were damaged, and this part of Bishopsgate was left unrecognisable.
-An ancient church which had survived the Blitz - St Ethelburga's, just across the road from the bomb - suffered major collapse, though it was later reconstructed.
+St Ethelburga's, an ancient church which had survived the Great Fire of London and the Blitz, suffered major collapse, though as you can see it was later reconstructed.
+It is now describes itself as a Centre for Reconciliation.
 Being so close to the explosion, the author found himself inside the security cordon afterwards and experienced the bizarre fickleness of blast damage.
 Chunks had been taken out of masonry, while windows next to them were left intact.
 A day or two later, plate glass windows were still crashing to the ground from the Hong Kong and Shanghai bank building, the tower under which the bomb truck had been parked, and bank records and computer printouts fluttered to the ground, having been blown out of the building by the wind.
 Police checkpoints - dubbed "the ring of steel" - were set up for the next year or so on all roads into the City.

-- Contining up Bishopsgate, in 100 metres or so more you come to a major crossroads.
+- Contining up Bishopsgate, in 60 metres more you come to a major crossroads.

 - In another 100 metres Liverpool Street station is to your left.
 The Spitalfelds area ahead and to the right is worth visiting if you are seeking refreshment or a historical area of London to explore, but to complete this walk, cross the road and enter the station.
 Descend to the concourse using the escalator or stairs.